a25patel/angular/Unit-1/notes.md

     * = - tells directive to look for attribute names 'info' in element
       ex: <app-info info='something'></app-info>
     * data in 'info' becomes available to use in template given by templateUrl
     * templateUrl specs HTML to use in order to display data in scope.info
+    * link - create interactive directives that respond to user actions
+      * Scope input - directive scope, new properties become attachec and available
+      * element input - HTML element
+      * attrs input - contains element's attributes

+      * buttonText property, installed property, and download()

 Anguar Animations: